 During the audition, in addition to singing, applicants to the DMA program will be asked to discuss in 2-3 minutes their research interests.

 Following the audition, applicants will also be asked to go to a separate room to recite a short sample of poetry, which will be provided at that time.
 This will be roughly 4-5 lines of text in French, German, and Italian to assess your ability to read and enunciate those languages.
-The poetry reading does not affect the audition score, but may be used to recommend additional language study before commencing the doctoral degree.
-Additionally, those who are applying for teaching fellowships should show an advanced level of recitation.
+Those who are applying for teaching fellowships should show an advanced level of recitation.
 You will not be asked to translate any part of the texts.
+If you have a documented reading disability, please inform the admissions office at least one week prior to your scheduled audition to discuss appropriate accommodations.

 Graduate Artist Certificate in Music Performance: 6 pieces, representing at least four different languages.
 Students must have at least one piece from the following three genres: art song, concert/oratorio, opera.